 Colorado Springs, CO - Congressman Doug Lamborn (CO-05) issued the following statement:

-Washington D.C. - Congressman Doug Lamborn (CO-05) released the following statement mourning the passing of Senator John McCain:
+Washington D.C. – Congressman Doug Lamborn (CO-05) issued the following statement following the partial shutdown of the federal government:

 In The News

 By Peter Roper

 If you listen to the voices on both sides in the five-year battle over the Army's effort to expand the Pinon Canyon Maneuver Site - you hear fatigue.